Your sex life after vaginal cancer treatment

 You can view and print the quick guides for all the pages in the living with vaginal cancer section.

 If you have not yet had your menopause, and you have your womb removed, this can bring on an early menopause.
 You will only have a menopause if you have both your ovaries removed, as well as your womb.
 Your surgeon may suggest leaving one ovary if you have not had your menopause, but that is not always possible.
-There is information about coping with early menopause and the symptoms it can cause in the section about sex and cancer for women.

 You may be able to take hormone replacement therapy (HRT) to help with some of the symptoms of the menopause.
 HRT means taking a tablet, wearing a skin patch, or having an implant every few months to give you the female sex hormones that your ovaries are no longer producing.